xcart/xcart-docs/_pages/kb_en/modules/stripe.md

 ![stripe-sign-in.png]({{site.baseurl}}/attachments/ref_1SRSOBWa/stripe-sign-in.png)

-Once signed in you'll be redirected back to X-Cart Stripe settings page:
+Once signed in you will be redirected back to X-Cart Stripe settings page:

 ![stripe-settings.png]({{site.baseurl}}/attachments/ref_1SRSOBWa/stripe-settings.png)

-Here you'll need to copy "Webhook URL" and place it into your Stripe Account settings.
+Here you will need to copy "Webhook URL" and place it into your Stripe Account settings.
 For this purpose:
 1. open the page "Webhooks" in the "Developers" section of [dashboard.stripe.com](https://dashboard.stripe.com/account/webhooks "Stripe")
 2. in the section _Endpoints receiving events from your account_, click **+ Add endpoint**.
    ![add-endpoint.png]({{site.baseurl}}/attachments/ref_1SRSOBWa/add-endpoint.png)